 Cost to veterinarians: we do not believe the marginal cost to veterinarians' increased effort induced by treatment to be very large in this setting, as travel costs are paid either way.
-Government veterinarians also do not spend any more time visiting treatment farmers.
+Government veterinarians also do not spend any more time visiting treatment farmers (our smartphone application data collects this information).
 Any costs must be in terms of concentration, etc.